bennyguitar/News-YC---iPhone/README.md

 #### Data Objects - Post.{h,m} and Comment.{h,m} ####

 These classes make up the data model used by News/YC.
+Both Post and Comment contain special constructor methods based on the JSON objects that return from <code>Webservice.{h,m}</code> calls.

 ```objc
 @interface Post : NSObject